bcgov/aps-infra-platform/documentation/how-to/sdx-edge-runtime-groups.md

    not create a copy of the previous private key.

 1. Promote the staged Secret and restart Kong.
-Clear the consumed bootstrap token with an empty string, set `bootstrap.stageSecret=false`, and use a unique nonce for the one-shot promote Job:
+Clear the consumed bootstrap token with an empty string, set `bootstrap.stageSecret=false`, and set a new `rotation.nonce` so the promote Job runs once:

    ```sh
    helm upgrade "${EDGE_ID}" \